Operational funding components

 It’s a standard grant for each officially approved teacher position and is paid to your resource teacher of learning and behaviour (RTLB) cluster or school (all other teachers ).

-We provide base funding to meet the fixed costs associated with the operation of a school and to compensate smaller school boards of trustees for the absence of economies of scale (smaller schools get less funding because they have fewer students but may still have many of the same running costs as a larger school).
+We provide base funding to meet the fixed costs associated with the operation of a school and to compensate smaller school boards for the absence of economies of scale (smaller schools get less funding because they have fewer students but may still have many of the same running costs as a larger school).

 How base funding is calculated